How to Create a Winning Sales Process (+ Free Template)

 - Purchasing targeted contact lead lists from an online database and uploading them to your CRM

-Through UpLead, you can generate a list of potential leads with all pertinent contact details.
+UpLead allows you to generate a list of potential leads with pertinent contact details.
 (Source: UpLead)

-Introducing products & services stage: How do you want to introduce your business & its products or services to leads?
+How do you want to introduce your business and its products or services to leads?

 A sales methodology is a set of principles for acting within a sales stage.
 For example, while introducing products or services, you may use the Situation, Problem, Implication, and Need-Payoff (SPIN) selling methodology, using questions to find pain points and solutions.
 This methodology works better in a cold calling environment with direct contact with a lead since it typically requires back-and-forth conversation.

-Here are some examples of sales process steps associated with this pipeline stage:
+Here are some examples of selling cycle steps associated with this pipeline stage:

 - Phone call introductions to set up product demos